markcastle/eventstreaming/TASK.md

 ## EPIC 12 – Simple Generic Event Buffer (POC)

 - [ ] 🔹 Create new project `EventStreaming.Buffering` in the solution to contain buffer code and tests.
+- [ ] 🔹 Add new project(s) to the solution for full integration and testing.
+- [ ] 🔹 Configure project dependencies and references for the new projects.
 - [ ] 🔹 Place `ISimpleEventBuffer<T>` interface in `EventStreaming.Abstractions` for maximum reusability and modularity.
 - [ ] 🔹 Define `ISimpleEventBuffer<T>` interface with `Enqueue(T item)` and optional `Count` property.
 - [ ] 🔹 Implement `SimpleEventBuffer<T>` using `ConcurrentQueue<T>` and background worker (with `Action<T>` or `Func<T, Task>` processor).